2013 New Reactor Program (NUREG/BR-0476)

 A Message from the Director

-Since it was created in 2006, the Office of New Reactors (NRO) has continued to actively and fully support the agency's responsibility for ensuring U.S. public health and safety while enabling the safe, secure, and environmentally responsible use of nuclear power in meeting the Nation's future energy needs.
+In 2013, the Office of New Reactors (NRO) and its partner offices continued to steadfastly support the agency’s responsibility of ensuring U.S. public health and safety while enabling the safe, secure, and environmentally responsible use of nuclear power in meeting the Nation’s future energy needs.
+This included diligently overseeing the construction of Vogtle Electric Generating Plant, Units 3 and 4, in Georgia, and Virgil C. Summer Nuclear Station, Units 2 and 3, in South Carolina—the first-ever combined licenses (COLs) issued—as well as construction at Watts Bar Unit 2 in Tennessee.

 Glenn M. Tracy